Enjoy 33% off during the Holidays — annual subscription for $108 CAD

 The tool covers all of Quebec as well as Fall River, MA and Manchester, NH from 1621 to the mid 20th century.

-The Loiselle File is navigated similarly to the Drouin Collection Records.
-The documents are organized in a file tree containing over 16 000 folders.
-Within these folders, the cards are sorted in alphabetical order of the husband and wife’s first names.
+Within the folders, the cards are sorted in alphabetical order of the husband and wife’s first names.
 A search for Abraham should be conducted within the first few cards of the folder, while a search for Zénophile should be made within the last cards.

 The marriage cards contain the following information: the first and last names of the husband and wife as well as last names of the parents or previous spouse.
 In most cases, a date and location will be given for the marriage.
 Additional information may also be present, such as the residence of the spouses or the parents.